Crocs Inc at Robert W Baird Global Consumer, Technology & Servic

-The team has done just a remarkable job of really transitioning the brand in recent years to a very focused product strategy and one that is really fueled by compelling collaborations in various ways to personalize the product.

-I'm pleased to welcome CEO and Director, Andrew Rees, who joined Crocs in 2014.
-Prior to that, consulted for the Company for several years and built out the consumer and retail practice at L.E.K.
-Consulting, in addition to experience at Reebok before then

-Crocs Inc at Robert W Baird Global Consumer, Technology & Services Conference (Virtual) Transcript
+Crocs Inc at Robert W Baird Global Consumer, Technology & Services Conference Transcript

 |Access to All Earning Calls and Stock Analysis